mte-iisc/materials-iisc/_news/2023-09-22-defence-muni.md

 22<sup>nd</sup> September, 2023 (Friday), 11:30 AM (India Standard Time)

 ### Where
-KI Vasu Auditorium, Dept of Materials Engineering.
+K I Vasu Auditorium, Dept of Materials Engineering.

 ### Abstract
 The studies are conducted to understand the effect of Re addition on  microstructural evolution and coarsening kinetics of new Co-Ni-= Al-Ti-Nb-Cr based superalloys.
 Lattice misfit is reduced with addition of Re, confirmed from high-resolution XRD.
 As a result, the  morphological transition from cuboidal to rounded cornered cubes with Re  addition is observed.
 Re solubility limit in the alloy is 3 at. %, and  excess Re promoted the formation of TCP phases.
 Through APT analysis, it  was found experimentally that there was no segregation of Re at the  / interface.
 With the addition of Re, the 0.2% proof strength is  retained up to 870°C with strength values greater than 650 MPa.
 However,  absence of yield strength anomaly (YSA) with Re is observed.